rust-lang/edition-guide/src/rust-2024/rpit-lifetime-capture.md

 }
 ```

 This trick was less baroque than the `Captures` trick, but also less correct.
-As we can see in the example above, even though any lifetime components within `T` are independent from the lifetime `'a`, we're required to add a `T: 'a` bound in order to make the trick work.
+As we can see in the example above, even though any lifetime components within `T` are independent of the lifetime `'a`, we're required to add a `T: 'a` bound in order to make the trick work.
 This created undue and surprising restrictions on callers.

 Using precise capturing, you can write the above instead, in all editions, as: